Transportation Calculator

 Frequently Asked Questions (FAQs)

-❓ How does an EV charging cost compare to gasoline costs?
+❓ How does home EV charging cost compare to gasoline costs?

-Electric vehicles (EVs) are typically much cheaper to run than gas-powered cars.
-An EV charging to travel 100 miles using home electricity rates often costs 60% to 75% less than the gasoline required to drive a standard vehicle the same distance.
+Charging an electric vehicle is typically much cheaper than buying gasoline.
+A standard EV traveling 100 miles on home electricity rates often costs 60% to 75% less than the fuel required to drive a gas-powered car the same distance.

 Disclaimer: Fuel costs, charging costs, and trip times are estimates based on standard vehicle consumption rates, driving patterns, and utility tariffs.
 Actual costs and travel times will vary due to traffic, weather, road conditions, and individual driving habits.